techieeliot/100-Days-of-Code/log.md

 ### Day 30: May 12, 2019
 #####

-**Today's Progress**: Coded through Traversy Media's Higher Order Funcitons video.
+**Today's Progress**: Coded through Basic JS FCC with Kara in the morning, then in the evening Traversy Media's Higher Order Functions video with Mesfin.
 Completed SQL and began Python Intro on datacamp

-**Thoughts:**
+**Thoughts:** Not finished, but like the progress that we made with the Traversy page and finally got an answer to one of the challeges on higher order function to work

 **Link to work:** <a href="#"></a>